What’s a good high school Literature course of study?

 - They are based on real books, not excerpts

-- They are adaptable to different academic abilities from average to honors
+- Guides are adaptable to different academic abilities from average to honors

 - They have a don’t-kill-the-book attitude

-- They concentrate on one or two themes rather than overwhelm the student with too much material
+- Also, they concentrate on one or two themes rather than overwhelm the student with too much material

 - They include background information, vocabulary from the book, comprehension and inferential question and answer key